Comic book convention: Timeline of New York City comic book conventions

 New York City has had a checkered history with comic book conventions.
-It was the first U.S. city to host a convention (the 1964 "Tri-State Con"), but was poorly served for conventions from the late 1980s until the mid-to-late 1990s – despite both major mainstream comic publishers, DC Comics and Marvel Comics, being headquartered in New York during that time.
+It was the first U.S. city to host a convention (the 1964 "Tri-State Con"), but was poorly served for conventions from the late 1980s until the mid-to-late 1990s–despite both major mainstream comic publishers, DC Comics and Marvel Comics, being headquartered in New York at the time.
 Presently, New York is flush with comic book conventions, with at least five annual shows being produced.
 The following is a timeline of New York City comic book conventions.

 Timeline of British comic book conventions

 England has hosted comic book conventions since 1968 (the British Comic Art Convention), but until the early 2000s had trouble sustaining any one recurring show.
 As of 2024, England is host to four long-running, large annual conventions – the MCM Comic Con London (est. 2002), the London Film and Comic Con (est. 2004), the Thought Bubble Festival (est. 2007), and The Lakes International Comic Art Festival (est. 2013).